mrflip/big_data_for_chimps-code/README.md

 boot2docker up
 ```

-When you run `boot2docker up` and check that you have the env variable set that it says to
-For me, it's `export DOCKER_HOST=tcp://192.168.59.103:2375`
+When you run `boot2docker up`, make sure that you have the env variable set -- for me, it's `export DOCKER_HOST=tcp://192.168.59.103:2375` (but yours might be different).

 ### Pre-seed the base images